Hossein-Bagheri68/smps-repair-guide/README.md

 # SMPS Repair Guide

-A practical guide to troubleshooting and repairing switched-mode power supplies (SMPS).
+A comprehensive guide to troubleshooting, diagnosing, and repairing Switch Mode Power Supplies (SMPS).

-This repository is intended for electronics technicians and repair enthusiasts.
+This repository is designed for electronics technicians, students, and repair professionals who want to understand how SMPS circuits work, identify common failures, and perform safe and effective repairs.

+---

+## Table of Contents

+- Introduction
+- What Is an SMPS?
+- How an SMPS Works
+- Main Components
+- Common Failures
+- Troubleshooting Procedure
+- Repair Tools
+- Safety Precautions
+- Frequently Asked Questions
+- References